TheMostafaOsamaDev/the-saraha-app/README.md

   <meta charset="UTF-8">
 </head>
 <body>
-  <h1>Saraha App</h1>
+  <h1>The Saraha App</h1>

-  <p>Saraha is an anonymous messaging app built with Node.js, Express, MongoDB, Mongoose, bcrypt, Express Validator, Nodemailer, Multer, and EJS as a template engine.
+  <p>The Saraha App is an anonymous messaging app built with Node.js, Express, MongoDB, Mongoose, bcrypt, Express Validator, Nodemailer, Multer, and EJS as a template engine.
 It allows users to send anonymous messages to each other without revealing their identity.</p>

   <h2>Features</h2>
   <ul>